asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 You don't know any details to make these guesses more meaningful?

-__*No, the people asking for the estimates wouldn't know any of the details anyway.*__
+__*No, the people asking for the estimates wouldn't know any of the details anyway.
+We end up figuring out those details after we start the project.*__

 Does your development team practice any of the XP-based technical practices to help teams deliver with high-quality?
 Like pair programming, TDD, Continuous Integration, and evolutionary design, for example?

-__*No, the agile consultants said it wasn't their place to tell us how to write the code.
+__*No, the agile consultants that ran the transition said it wasn't their place to tell us how to write the code.
 So we code the same way we always have.*__

 Is your Scrum Master helping empower your team to improve yourselves and take ownership of some of these problems?

 __*Not exactly, he tells us how management wants us to work and makes sure we are adhering to those processes.
 It's important to them that all of our teams work the same way.*__

+So if you wanted to stop using story point estimates in favor of a different forecasting method or wanted to replace Jira with a physical card wall could your Scrum Master help you with that?

+__*Hahahaha...There's no way I would ask.
+Management would think I was a troublemaker.
+Those are things we can't change.*__

-Are you doing retrospectives then?
+So you aren't doing retrospectives then?

-__*Yes, we are doing retrospectives.
+__*No, we're doing retrospectives.
 The agile consultants did recommend them after all.*__

 How does your team adopt retrospective goals if you can't change the way you work?